Can teeth gaps be closed without braces

 Why you shouldn’t do it yourself using bands

 There is a trend for DIY treatments which can be potentially dangerous.
-Trying to fix your teeth gaps and close them using elastic bands without the supervision of a dentist can have a dramatic impact on your oral health; from damaging your teeth, gums and bone to making your teeth more crooked and even risking tooth loss.
+Trying to fix or close your teeth gaps using elastic bands without the supervision of a dentist can have a dramatic impact on your oral health; from damaging your teeth, gums and bone to making your teeth more crooked and even risking tooth loss.

 Make sure you seek the advice and help of a professional dentist.
 You wouldn’t try and move or alter another body part on your own!
 The same applies for your teeth.
 Avoid restorative treatments that would cost you a lot more money.

-You see you don’t have to try dodgy home made techniques to try and fix your teeth gaps, it’s possible to get them closed without wearing brackets, at a reasonable cost, at home under the supervision of a registered dentist using custom made aligners.
+You see?
+You don’t have to try dodgy home made techniques to try and fix your teeth gaps.
+It’s possible to get them closed without wearing brackets, at a reasonable cost and at home under the supervision of a registered dentist using custom made aligners.
 It only takes your free e-consultation to get started.